Specialization and Integral Closure: Modules over two dimensional regular local rings

+(b) One has $o(E)=o({\rm Fitt}_e(E))=o({\rm Fitt}_e(E)R'')=o(I)$.
+The first equality holds by part (a) and the second equality is obvious.
+The third equality follows from Lemma \ref{Fitt}; indeed, the lemma shows that ${\rm Fitt}_e(E)R''$ is integral over $I$, and any ideal of a regular local ring has the same order as its integral closure because the powers of the maximal ideal are integrally closed.

 (c) Suppose $E$ is contracted.
-Then $E''$ is contracted so that $\nu(E'')=o(E'')+e$ by Theorem~\ref{transform} (c).
-Hence we obtain where the inequality $*$ holds by part (a) and the equality $**$ by part (b).
-Therefore $I$ is contracted (Theorem~\ref{transform} (c)). \QED
+Then $E''$ is contracted so that $\nu(E'')=o(E'')+e$ by Theorem~\ref{transform}(c).
+Hence we obtain where the first inequality holds by the Hilbert-Burch Theorem, the first equality follows from part (b), the second equality is explained above, and the last inequality is obvious from the isomorphism $I \cong E''/F$.
+Therefore $I$ is contracted according to Theorem~\ref{transform}(c). \end{proof}